jambardev/County-Cricket-Tour-Blog/README.md

 # Credits:

 * My main resource for this project, particularly at the start when getting set up was the Code Institure project I think Terefore I Blog.
 For the most part I was able to follow the basic steps of setting up a blog project by following this walkthrough.

+* For the Deployment section of this ReadMe document I have looked at the steps laid out by a fellow Code Institute student Katie Coughlan in her project Soujourn Scribbles. (https://github.com/katiejanecoughlan/sojourn-scribbles-V3/tree/main)

 * I have also used Chat GPT, particularly to help establish the meaning of error codes.